Time resolved microwave conductivity: Operating principles

 The experiment relies upon the interaction between optically-generated charge carriers and microwave frequency electromagnetic radiation.
 The most common approach is to use a resonant cavity.
 An oscillating voltage is produced using a signal generator such as a voltage controlled oscillator or a Gunn diode.
 The oscillating current is incident on an antenna, resulting in the emission of microwaves of the same frequency.
 These microwaves are then directed into a resonant cavity.
 Because they can transmit microwaves with lower loss than cables, metallic waveguides are often used to form the circuit.
-With the appropriate cavity dimensions and microwave frequency, a standing wave can be formed with 1 full wavelength filing the cavity.
+With the appropriate cavity dimensions and microwave frequency, a standing wave can be formed with 1 full wavelength filling the cavity.

 Illustration of how the photogeneration of electrons and hole (upper) leads to the a spike in photoconductance in a TRMC experiment.
 This is followed by decay as charges recombine via various routes.

 The sample to be studied is placed at a maximum of the electric field component of the standing wave.
 Because metals act as cavity walls, the sample needs to have a relatively low free carrier concentration in the dark to be measurable.
 TRMC is hence best suited to the study of intrinsic or lightly doped semiconductors.
-Electrons and hole are generated by illuminating the sample with above band gap optical photons.
+Electrons and holes are generated by illuminating the sample with above band gap optical photons.
 Optical access to the sample is provided by a cavity wall which is both electrically conducting and optically transparent; for example a metallic grating or a transparent conducting oxide.

 The photo-generated charge carriers move under the influence of the electric field component of the standing wave, resulting in a change in intensity of microwaves that leave the cavity.
 The intensity of microwaves out of the cavity is measured as a function of time using an appropriate detector and an oscilloscope.
 Knowledge of the properties of the cavity can be used to evaluate photoconductance from changes in microwave intensity.